 This entry is about food in Rome, the ancient empire.
-There will be at some point a different entry on food in modern-day Rome, the city.
+There will be at some point a separate entry on food in modern-day Rome, the city.

 Rome was founded, historians believe, by 625 BC (though the Romans themselves believed their city was founded in 735 BC.)
 The last Emperor (Romulus Augustus) was tossed out in 476 AD, about 1100 years later.
 If we think that the past 100 years have changed the food we eat, imagine how much Roman food would have changed over 1100 years.